Score: 4.5 / 5

 Go see this movie.
 If you are 17 or older, stop reading.
 Look up showtimes and go see Booksmart.
 I’ll wait.

 Alllllright, sorry for the slightly more aggressive tone there.
 Seriously though, Booksmart is such a fun ride.
-The story follows two top notch female students who realize the day before graduation that they haven’t done anything fun in their high school lives.
-Believing it would be the difference of getting them into the best schools, the harsh reality that the partying teens were getting into the same schools cracks Molly (Beanie Feldstein) who then gets her best friend Amy (Kaitlyn Dever) to join her on getting to the best party and having some of that fun they avoided for four years.
+The story follows two top-notch female students who realize the day before graduation that they haven’t done anything fun in their high school lives.
+Believing it would be the difference of getting them into the best schools, the harsh reality that the partying teens were getting into the same schools cracks Molly (Beanie Feldstein), who then gets her best friend Amy (Kaitlyn Dever) to join her on getting to the best party and having some of that fun they avoided for four years.

-What follows is a movie you have probably seen before as the best friends get into wacky situations and roadblocks getting to the finish line, and when they arrive they get a mix of fun, pain, conflict, and realizations about their friendship and lives.
-If you have watched movies like this before, you have seen this plot play out, but what sets this one apart is in a great script, great direction, and very great lead actresses.
+What follows is a movie you have probably seen before as the best friends get into wacky situations and roadblocks getting to the finish line, and when they arrive, they get a mix of fun, pain, conflict, and realizations about their friendship and lives.
+If you have watched movies like this before, you have seen this plot play out, but what sets this one apart is a great script, great direction, and very great lead actresses.

 I cannot recommend this movie enough.
-Booksmart is something special, it merges excellent humor with messages that are worth remembering once you leave the theater.
+Booksmart is something special.
+It merges excellent humor with messages that are worth remembering once you leave the theater.
 So like I said before.
 GO SEE THIS MOVIE!
 Thank me after.